 All nonprofits must agree to participate in an impact audit.
-The steps involved incldue:
+The steps involved include:

-- Document request and public information search: We request a set of documents and data from the nonprofit, focusing on program design, evidence collected, operations and costs, monitoring systems and major recent iterations to the model.
-In addition, we conduct a public search for information on the organization.
+- Document request: We request a set of documents and data from the nonprofit, focusing on program design, impact data and cost data.

 - Staff interviews: We interview senior management, some mid-level managers and some field staff.

-- Key informant interviews: We often conduct interviews with key outside informants, including both sector experts and individuals with knowledge of the nonprofit.
-The interviews are selected collaboratively with the nonprofit.
+- Key informant interviews: We often conduct interviews with experts in the nonprofit's sector and individuals with knowledge of the nonprofit.

-- Review and analysis: We review and analyze the evidence base for the nonprofit's program and all public and private information we have collected.
+- Review and analysis: We analyze the nonprofit's impact and cost and assess the evidence base substantiating the nonprofit's impact.

-- Prepare and share draft impact report and rating: We prepare and share a draft of the impact report and give the nonprofit an opportunity to provide comments or corrections.
+- Prepare and share draft impact report We prepare and share a draft of the impact report and give the nonprofit an opportunity to provide comments or corrections.

-- Prepare and share final impact report and rating: Based on the nonprofit's comments, we complete the final impact report and share with the nonprofit.
+- Prepare and share final impact report: Based on the nonprofit's comments, we complete the final impact report and share with the nonprofit.
 The nonprofit has an opportunity to ask that the report be withheld or to provide a comment to be included in the final report.

-- Prepare and share management letter: We prepare and share a letter detailing recommendations to improve the nonprofit's program and operations and provide access to relevant resources.
+- Prepare and share management letter: We prepare and share a letter with recommendations on how to improve the nonprofit's evaluation and data systems.

-- Publish impact report and rating: If the nonprofit does not request the results be withheld, we publish the report and work with our partners to disseminate it to donors.
+- Publish impact report: If the nonprofit does not request the results be withheld, we publish the impact audit report.

 No. Although randomized controlled trials (or RCTs) are often called the gold standard in evidence, we believe that is a misleading label.
 First, for many nonprofits, a randomized trial is not feasible (perhaps due to program size, or the nature of the intervention, such as advocacy).
 Second, if an idea is fully vetted, with RCT evidence from elsewhere, a nonprofit likely ought not conduct its own RCT.
 Instead, it should implement the program well, and produce evidence that it is doing what it said it would do.
 Third, innovation should be rewarded, and if an idea is too early for a randomized trial, the nonprofit ought not be discredited for being too early.
 Having said that, if a randomized trial is feasible, and there is no evidence from elsewhere on the core idea being implemented, we believe that nonprofits ought to be conducting appropriate research to measure impact, which often means a randomized trial, and should share the results of such research with the public.

-We strongly encourage organizations to agree to publish their impact audit report.
-However, nonprofits can request that the report be published.
-In that case, we will not publish the report.
-However, we may still privately share information from the report.
-In addition, in order to conduct the audit, we interview key informants, who will therefore know of the impact audit engagement.
+We encourage nonprofits to agree to publish their impact audit report.
+However, nonprofits can request that the report be kept private.
+In that event, we do not publish the report or share with third-parties.
+In order to conduct the audit, we interview key informants who will therefore know an impact audit is occurring; however we do not share the final results with those key informants.

 When a donor has commissioned an impact audit of a specific nonprofit, we will share the final impact audit report with the donor.
 We strongly encourage the donor and nonprofit to agree up front to the confidentiality protocols for the report.

 Although missions vary, nonprofits all follow a basic model: a nonprofit conducts activities in order to achieve outcomes that advance a stated mission.
-Our objective is to help ensure that there is evidence to support that the model achieves the intended outcomes.
+Our objective is to analyze the nonprofit's impact on those outcomes.
 Some nonprofits are engaged in unique activities, whereas others are engaged in activities more comparable to others.
 We recognize that, and work to appropriately incorporate that into the analysis.

 How can ImpactMatters assess nonprofits that conduct advocacy, research, or a similar long-term or difficult to measure activity?